Anisha100/Reverse_Proxy-1/README.md

 <br/>
 Under the theme of education, reverse-proxy is a web-based framework that can be used to handle student attendance in an institution which is more seamless than the currently used digital attendance systems.
 It can be used in both online education and offline education modes seamlessly.
 Our amazing and hardworking team includes Aditya Mitra, Rishita Shaw, Anisha Ghosh and Samhita.
+<br><br>
 VM INFO:- <br>
 Operating system   Linux(ubuntu 18.04) <br>
 Publisher          Canonical <br>